Skip to main content

 Ask Users:

-• "What takes most of your time?"
+• "What takes most of your time in this process?"

-• "What frustrates you about current process?"
+• "What frustrates you about the current system?"

-• "What features would help most?"
+• "What feature would help most?"

-• "What tools have worked well before?"
+• "What tools have worked well for you before?"

 Ask Management:

-• "What reports do you need?"
+• "What reports or insights do you need?"

-• "What's the budget?"
+• "What's your realistic budget?"

-• "What's the timeline?"
+• "What's the implementation timeline?"

-• "What if we don't fix this?"
+• "What's the business impact if we don't fix this?"

-Document everything—these insights guide vendor selection.
+Document everything—these insights directly guide your vendor selection.

-Step 5: Create Requirements Document
+Step 5: Create a Requirements Document

 __CODE_BLOCK_10__

-Step 6: Prioritize with MoSCoW
+Step 6: Prioritize with MoSCoW Method

-Common Mistakes
+Common Mistakes to Avoid

-Real Example
+Real-World Example

-Problem: Import/export business losing track of inventory
+Scenario: Import/export business losing track of inventory

 Requirements Gathered: